h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

 Local file system
 '''''''''''''''''

-Data from a local machine can be uploaded to H2O-3 via a push from the client.
-For more information, refer to `Uploading a File <data-munging/uploading-data.html>`__.
+Data from a local machine can be uploaded to H2O-3 through a push from the client.
+See more information on `uploading from your local file system <data-munging/uploading-data.html>`__.

 Remote file
 '''''''''''

 Data that is hosted on the Internet can be imported into H2O-3 by specifying the URL.
-For more information, refer to `Importing a File <data-munging/importing-data.html>`__.
+See more information on `importing data from the internet <data-munging/importing-data.html>`__.

 HDFS-like data sources
 ''''''''''''''''''''''